 Under What Conditions Do the Plants Grow Best?

+Bloodroot can be grown in planting zones 3-8.
+Its habitat in the wild is typically on moist slopes or along stream beds in deciduous forests.
 In the landscape, locate it in an area that will receive some sun in spring but that will be at least partially shaded in summer.
 This stipulation readily suggests bloodroot as a plant you can grow under deciduous trees.
 You'll have less success growing it on the north side of a house because the shade cast by a structure is more or less constant (unlike the shade cast by deciduous trees).

 Provide bloodroot plants with a well-drained, acidic soil enriched with humus.
 Water adequately to get them established.